 Transfer College and University Credits

 Successful completion of transfer courses indicated on official transcripts from regionally accredited colleges and universities may be used for placement purposes.
-Be sure to send all official transcipts to the Admissions and Records Office for transfer equivalency consideration.
+Be sure to send all official transcipts to the Office of the Registrar for transfer equivalency consideration.
 The following transfer guides are provided by colleges and universities as a reference.

 CSI offers an affordable education that can be worked into all types of budgets.
 Learning how to manage your expenses will help stretch your dollar while attending college.
-The following links provide vital financial literacy information and planning tips.
+The following link provides vital financial literacy information and planning tips.

 General Education (GE)